Claude Code + AxonFlow Integration

 AxonFlow Policies for Claude Code

-AxonFlow's built-in policies automatically apply to Claude Code requests:
+AxonFlow ships with 80+ built-in system policies that automatically apply to Claude Code requests:

-For custom policies, use the Orchestrator API or Customer Portal (Enterprise):
+For custom policies, use the Agent API or Customer Portal (Enterprise):

 # Create a custom policy via API